Amar-Sri-MS/FunTools/README.md

 6/ ls $(SDK_DIR)/include/gtest/*.h and $(SDK_DIR)/lib/gtest.a just to verify everything is there.

-Now start writing tests.
+Now start writing tests !
 This is a great framework.